COVID-19 updates for providersUpdated April 5, 2021 at 12:00 pm

 - Patients or family members who are feeling ill or presenting with symptoms may be rescheduled based on their physician's judgement.

 - Rooms are being disinfected after every appointment based on stringent infection prevention guidelines.

 Outpatient rehabilitation and therapy locations

 Children's Health outpatient rehabilitation and therapy locations are among the departments working toward the resumption of normal operations.
-On May 11, all rehab and therapy centers began seeing urgent or high priority patients.
-The day patient therapy programs at Our Children's House resumed on Monday, June 1.
+Rehab and therapy centers are seeing urgent or high priority patients.
+The day patient therapy programs at Our Children's House have also resumed.

 How can my patients access virtual visits with Children's Health?

 Children's Health offers resources on virtual visits for patient families.
 These resources include an FAQ and step by step directions in both English and Spanish on how to log in using video, how to download video and how to sign a document.